Kourosh-Asadi/Psychological-intake-assistant/README.md

 The system is built to run entirely locally, making it suitable for privacy-sensitive use cases.

-## Features
+## Key Features

+- Fully local inference (no external API dependency)
-- Multi-turn conversation management
+- Persistent conversation history
 - Domain-specific system prompt for psychological intake
-- Fully local inference support
-- Structured information collection
-- Clean and modular codebase
+- Modular and readable codebase
+- Easy to adapt to different GGUF models

 ## Tech Stack